 - You must operate and maintain your septic tank so that it works effectively and safely.

 - You must examine your septic tank at least once a year to ensure that it is not polluting the local environment by leaking wastewater into the ground or water sources.

 - You must desludge or empty your septic tank at regular intervals which are determined by the capacity of your tank and by the number of people resident at the property that it services.
 This work must be carried out by an authorised contractor and you must retain the receipt for the work carried out for at least five years.

 In addition to these stipulations, homeowners with septic tanks will have their systems subjected to inspections by personnel from the Local Authority which are carried out free of charge.
 The purpose of these inspections is to ensure that the regulations are being adhered to and to ensure that your septic tank is in good working order.
-In order to assist them in this practice, each Local Authority has drafted a national register which will be combined to form one national register of septic tanks in Ireland.
-In addition, the Environmental Protection Agency (EPA) has developed a national inspection plan that will coordinate and oversee the inspection of all septic tanks.

-While this may seem a burden to some homeowners, it is important to realise that the regulations will ensure that septic tanks In Ireland are maintained and repaired where necessary preventing danger to human health and the environment.
+While this may seem a burden to some homeowners, it is important to realise that these regulations will ensure that septic tanks In Ireland are maintained and repaired where necessary preventing danger to human health and the environment.

 At Carlow Concrete Tanks, we’re one of the leading suppliers of septic tanks in Ireland.
 Contact our expert team today and have your septic tank inspected and serviced.
 This will help maintain the systems performance and ensure you are meeting all of the regulatory requirements.

 Originally posted July 16th 2014